 Dragon Quest VII suffers from this.
 Much of the game is spent saving villages filled with completely helpless inhabitants from monsters, and, after each village is saved, you find can find puzzle pieces that unlock portals to yet another village in which you do exactly the same thing.
 You end up doing this over, and over, and over, and over, and over, and over, and over, and over, and over, until it goes way beyond the point of tedium.

 Just to let you know how long this takes, your average clock time after liberating the winged people (the last instance of this before the real plot begins) will read on the order of 80 hours...and that's if you're not trying to twink jobs during that time.

 Those who criticize the premise of World of Warcraft often cite this.
 In each expansion, the Alliance and Horde have faced enemies that threatened both of them, and instead of working together to end the threat, they bring their war with them everywhere they go.
 The fact that both factions are currently lead by a couple of belligerent warmongers does not help matters, either.

-The Kingdom Hearts series seems to be doing this with "the Xehanort arc", which is essentially nine games on five different consoles and fans are still waiting for the last two out of nine installments, including Kingdom Hearts III (Kingdom Hearts II was released in 2005.)
+The Kingdom Hearts series seems to be doing this with "the Xehanort arc", which is essentially eight games on over six different consoles and fans are still waiting for the last installment Kingdom Hearts III (Kingdom Hearts II was released in 2005.)